michaeljymsgutierrez/arm-js-library/README.md

         ```
 * **Request Functions**
     * **save()**
-        * Persist collection record changes to server's database.
+        * Persist collection record changes to server.
         * Create a new record to server  only if it doesn't already exist in the database.
             * Will call **POST** method: `POST /addresses`
-        * Update existing record to server's database.
+        * Update existing record to server.
             * Will call **PUT** method: `PUT /addresses/123456`
         ```javascript
         // Set properties label and kind of attributes